On Rigid Origami II: Quadrilateral Creased Papers: Stitching rigid-foldable Kokotsakis quadrilaterals

-\begin{defn} Following the terminology introduced in \cite{izmestiev_classification_2016}, A rigid folding motion of a creased paper is called \textit{trivial} if a folding angle remains constant in this rigid folding motion.
+\begin{defn} Following the terminology introduced in \cite{izmestiev_classification_2016}, A rigid folding motion of a creased paper is called \textit{trivial} if a folding angle remains constant during this rigid folding motion.
 A \textit{trivial} rigid-foldable Kokotsakis quadrilateral only has trivial rigid folding motion. \end{defn}

-We think this requirement is reasonable because when designing a creased paper, a not folded crease seems redundant.
-If a large quadrilateral creased paper contains a trivial rigid-foldable Kokotsakis quadrilateral, any rigid folding motion of this large quadrilateral creased paper will be trivial, therefore we exclude from consideration the 4 trivial rigid-foldable Kokotsakis quadrilaterals (Type 3.8 in \cite{izmestiev_classification_2016}).\\
+We think this requirement is reasonable because when designing a creased paper, a crease that does not participate in the folding seems redundant.
+If a large quadrilateral creased paper contains a trivial rigid-foldable Kokotsakis quadrilateral, any rigid folding motion of this large quadrilateral creased paper will be trivial, therefore the trivial rigid-foldable Kokotsakis quadrilaterals will not be considered (Type 7 in Section \ref{S-section: s2} of the supplementary material).\\